0x2c7/ruby_jard/README.md

 # RubyJard

 Jard stands for Just Another Ruby Debugger.
-It implements a layer of UI wrapping around byebug, aims to provide a unified experience when debug Ruby source code.
+It implements a layer of UI wrapping around byebug, aims to provide a unified experience when debugging Ruby source code.
 Ruby Jard supports the following major features at the moment:

-* Default Terminal UI, in which the layout and display are responsive to support different screen size.
+- Default Terminal UI, in which the layout and display are responsive to support different screen sizes.
-* Highlighted source code screen.
+- Highlighted source code screen.
-* Stacktrace visulization and navigation.
+- Stacktrace visualization and navigation.
-* Auto explore and display variables in the current context.
+- Auto explore and display variables in the current context.
-* Multi-thread exploration and debugging.
+- Multi-thread exploration and debugging.

 In the roadmap:
-* Dynamic breakpoints.
+- Dynamic breakpoints.
-* Watch expressions.
+- Watch expressions.
-* Support different screen sizes.
+- Support different screen sizes.
-* Minimal layout configuration.
+- Minimal layout configuration.
-* Fully layout configuration with Tmux .
+- Fully layout configuration with Tmux.
-* Integrate with Vim .
+- Integrate with Vim.
-* Integrate with Visual Studio Code .
+- Integrate with Visual Studio Code.
-* Encrypted remote debugging .
+- Encrypted remote debugging.
-* Some handful debug tools and data visulization.
+- Some handful debug tools and data visualization.

 Ruby Jard's core is Byebug, an awesome de factor debugger for Ruby.
 Therefore, Ruby Jard supports most of Byebug's functionalities.